John David Baker: Early years

 Baker began his coaching career as a graduate assistant at Abilene Christian in 2014.
 He was hired as an offensive quality control assistant at North Texas (UNT) in 2016.
 Baker spent three seasons at North Texas before joining the coaching staff at USC in the same role after the program hired former UNT offensive coordinator Graham Harrell.
 Baker was promoted to tight ends coach after one season at USC.

 Ole Miss

 Baker was hired as the tight ends coach and passing game coordinator at Ole Miss on January 28, 2021.
 He was promoted to co-Offensive Coordinator in addition to tight ends coach entering the 2022 season.

+East Carolina

+Baker was hired as the offensive coordinator for the East Carolina Pirates on December 2, 2023.